Business Opportunity: Repositioning of Current Facilities; Expansion Project; Construction Financing

 - Total revenue has increased from $8.4 million in 2006 to more than $13.8 million in 2015

 New growth and development

 WhiteStone is continuing to move forward with its master plan for future growth and success.
-The community plans to build a new independent living wing, adding 67 IL apartments, as well as a new assisted living and memory care building, adding 24 AL apartments and 12 memory care suites.
-The existing Care and Wellness Center will also be completely renovated to offer more private rooms and updated facilities.
+The community plans to build a new independent living wing, adding 67 independent living apartments, as well as a new assisted living and memory care building, adding 24 assisted living apartments and 12 memory care suites.
+The existing care and wellness center will also be completely renovated to offer more private rooms and updated facilities.
 When construction is completed, the expansion will provide residents with a full continuum of care in a comfortable, modern setting.
 Groundbreaking is scheduled for Fall 2019.